icssc/peterportal-api-next/packages/ant-stack/README.md

 ### Idea

 - Developer only needs to export `InternalHandler`s that process an `InternalRequest` and return an `InternalResponse`
-- PPA-SST will compile output for different AWS Lambda JavaScript runtimes
+- AntStack will compile output for different AWS Lambda JavaScript runtimes

-## Development with PPA-SST
+## Development with AntStack

-1. Go to the specified `api-routes` directory in the `ppa.config`
+1. Go to the specified `api-routes` directory in the `ant.config`
-2. Create a new route with `ppa create`.
+2. Create a new route with `ant create`.
 3. Define and export `InternalHandler`s corresponding to the supported HTTP Methods for that route.

 - i.e. If your route supports POST requests, make sure `export const POST: InternalHandler = ...` is present.

-4. Test the route locally with `ppa dev`.
+4. Test the route locally with `ant dev`.
-   This creates an express server with the options in `ppa.config` behind the scenes.
+   This creates an express server with the options in `ant.config` behind the scenes.
-5. Build the route with `ppa build`
+5. Build the route with `ant build`

 - This builds a `dist/index.js` file with the file you worked on (`src/index.ts`).
 - There is a `dist/lambda-core.js` file that contains the bundled internals of Lambda-Core.